00sapo/better-morning/ai/DESIGN.md

     -   Aggregates the summaries from all collections and tracks skipped sources across all collections for comprehensive reporting.
     -   Generates the `final_markdown_digest` using `DocumentGenerator`, including information about any skipped sources.
     -   Based on `global_config.default_output_settings.output_type`, it either calls `document_generator.create_github_release` or `document_generator.send_via_email`.
 It gracefully handles missing secrets/environment variables for local runs by saving the digest to a local Markdown file if external output is not fully configured.
+    -   **History Management**: Only after the digest has been successfully output (sent/written), the system saves the processed articles to history.
+This ensures that if any step fails during processing or output, no articles are marked as "processed" and will be available for the next run.
     -   Prints the final digest to the console with summary information about processing results.

 ### 7. Local Execution Script (`run_local.py`)